cbcrg/tcoffee/docs/tcoffee_technical_documentation.rst

 V2, V3: optional values

-.. note:: 1) There is a space between the !
-And SEQ_1_TO_N, and 2)The last line (!
-SEQ_1_TO_N) indicates that:

-Sequences and residues are numbered from 1 to N, unless the token SEQ_1_TO_N is omitted, in which case the sequences are numbered from 0 to N-1, and residues are from 1 to N. Residues do not need to be sorted, and neither do the sequences.
+Note that here is a space between the !
+And SEQ_1_TO_N...and the last line (!
+SEQ_1_TO_N) indicates that sequences and residues are numbered from 1 to N, unless the token SEQ_1_TO_N is omitted, in which case the sequences are numbered from 0 to N-1, and residues are from 1 to N. Residues do not need to be sorted, and neither do the sequences.
 The same pair can appear several times in the library.
 For instance, the following file would be legal:

 ::